 Advance Base Camp, once a bustling village of climbers, was deserted, as the teams had already moved down to the safety of Chinese Base Camp with the approach of the storm.
 Most of the tents were buried in the snow.
 Those tents that that were not destroyed were being dismantled as the season was now over.
 The yaks that had been summoned up to ABC to carry loads down to CBC could barely maneuver in the deep snow.
 Still the snow steadily fell.

 On the final leg of the expedition from ABC to CBC, the weather delivered its final blow.
 We left ABC on the morning of May 28 in blizzard conditions.
 Approximately three hours into the descent, the clouds parted and the sun came out with guns blazing.
-Neither Gyaluk or I had thought to bring sunscreen, so we had no protection as the ultraviolet rays bounced off the white snow and baked our skin.
+Neither Gyaluk or I had thought to bring sunscreen, so we had no protection as the ultraviolet rays bounced off the white snow and baked our skin like a summer steak.
 For seven hours, we traveled in these conditions.
-When I arrived at CBC and looked in the mirror I was horrified by what I saw.
+When I arrived at CBC and looked in the mirror I was horrified at what I saw.
 My face was lobster red.
 I was certain I had suffered second or third degree burns.
 To make matters worse, no one at CBC had lotion or face cream.

 Once again, I extend my sincere condolences to my dear friend, Mingma, whose father was killed in the collapse of the ice serac on the South side.
 I also extend condolences to all of the families that suffered losses in the 2014 Everest season.
 The 19 deaths on the South side of Everest in 2014 left 16 widows and 28 children without husbands, fathers and sole breadwinners.****** Please keep these fellow human beings in your thoughts and prayers and consider donating to one of the many relief funds that have been established.